We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Later, we passed Rumeli Hisarı castle.
 Ottoman Sultan Mehmed II built the castle in the 15th century.
 It was part of his plan to siege Constantinople.

 Then, we cruised under the “Bosphorus Bridge”.
 It connects the European and Asian sides of Istanbul.
+A visitor can cross between the two continents and is still in the same city that make it unique.

 More from Europe: Greece